 24. Use Your Hair

 The scent of human hair deters cats.
-Each day after you brush your hair, go in your yard, and clean your brush.
+Each day after you brush your hair, go into your yard, and clean your brush.
 Leave the hair scattered around.

 25. Lights and Sirens